 - Made in a site that may handle nuts.
 Suitable for vegetarians.
 Free from preservatives, artificial colours, yeast and gelatin.
 Not tested on animals.

 - Pregnacare® Vitabiotics is the UK’s No.1 pregnancy supplement brand.
-You’ll also find Pregnacare During Pregnancy original and Pregnacare Breast-feeding.
+They have: Pregnacare Before Conception, Pregnacare During Pregnancy original and Pregnacare Breast-feeding.

-Expecting mothers should always consult their physicians before taking any dietary supplements.
+Expecting mothers should always consult their GPs before taking any dietary supplements.

 Should I eat foods with folic acid?